Cambridge District Scout Archive

 Later Patrol Badges.

-Following the move to patrol badges in 1967 I believe the two colours were retained, although the variety of standard patrol names listed diminished.
+Following the move to patrol badges in 1967 the two colours were retained, although the variety of standard patrol names listed diminished.
 Panther remained Yellow, Eagles Green and Black.
-These two I know, and all I have found on line in later versions of the Patrol Badges have matched the original colours – but I have not yet located a full list.
+As the colours were later described on the Patrol Badges of 1967-71/ 1971 – 2019 / 2019 – date, the description of tone or tint but not the colour occasionally change.
+Thus Mauve becomes Purple; Dark blue, Royal blue; Violet, pink ( for tiger).
+The Hexagonal badges were of one colour

 JWR Archivist Feb 2021